 ● Meet legislative requirements for reporting accidents and incidents.

-All accidents or incidents that result in an injury or work-related illness during the course of work must immediately be reported to Home Care Heroes.
+All accidents or incidents that result in an injury or work-related illness, or involve a risk to the safety of a member or hero, during the course of work must immediately be reported to Home Care Heroes.

 Any dangerous occurrence which has the potential to result in injury or damage to property must be reported in the same manner as an accident.